functionally/mantis/ReadMe.md

 	  transact                 Submit Cardano metadata or mint Cardano tokens. watch-address            Watch transactions at an address.
 	  watch-coin               Watch transactions for a coin.
-	  watch-scripts            Download scripts used as transaction witnesses.
+	  watch-scripts            Download simple and Plutus scripts used as transaction witnesses.

 *   [Mint batches of Cardano non-fungible tokens](man/mint.md)
     *   `mantra mint`